beckym223/manual_work/E6_long_edited.md

-the lifetime transfers by cohort (left scale) and the cumulative net payments by cohort (right scale) for cohorts born through 1949, and so
-55 The difference in propensities to save is also relevant  for the impact of any use of payroll tax revenues to lower income tax rates.  turning 55 this year.56 The aggregate net trans- fers to these cohorts is roughly $11.5 trillion.
+the lifetime transfers by cohort (left scale) and the cumulative net payments by cohort (right scale) for cohorts born through 1949, and so turning 55 this year.56 The aggregate net trans- fers to these cohorts is roughly $11.5 trillion.
 How much did this early generosity reduce national capital?
 We have some estimates but